thirtyll/Portfolio-in-ITEC116/Laboratory-1/README.md

+# Laboratory-1

-# Laboratory 1: This lab focuses on calculating the factorial of a number using the endpoint /factorial/{starting_number}.
+-- This lab focuses on calculating the factorial of a number using the endpoint /factorial/{starting_number}.